RedHatNordicsSA/ansible-roadshow/labs/lab-0/README.md

 The NGINX server is responsible for balancing the load between the two backend servers.
 The backends are implemented using wildfly swarm, run as a simple java application.

-In order to prepare for the labs, open a command promt.
+1. In order to prepare for the labs, open a command

 Clone the lab files to your drive:
 1. Navigate to a location of your choice.